Industrial Revolution in the United States: 18th century

-With the invention of the cotton gin by Eli Whitney in 1794, American slaveholders now had the means to make cotton production significantly more profitable.
-The era of King Cotton was underway by the early 1800's to such an extent that by the mid-19th century, Southern slave plantations supplied 75% of the world's cotton.
+With the invention of the cotton gin by Eli Whitney in 1794, American slaveholders had the means to make cotton production significantly more profitable.
+The era of King Cotton was underway by the early 1800s to such an extent that by the mid-19th century, southern slave plantations supplied 75% of the world's cotton.
 The introduction of the cotton gin was as unexpected as it was unprecedented.
 British textiles had expanded with no change in ginning principles in centuries.
 For the American planter class, up front costs were higher but productivity improvement among their slaves were clear and Whitney's original 1794 gin design was copied by many and improved upon.

 The du Pont family emigrated to the United States due to repercussions from the French Revolution, bringing with them expertise in chemistry and gunpowder.
-E.I. du Pont observed that the quality of American gunpowder was poor, and so opened the Eleutherian Mills a gunpowder mill on Brandywine Creek in 1802.
+E.I. du Pont observed that the quality of American gunpowder was poor, and opened Eleutherian Mills, a gunpowder mill on Brandywine Creek in 1802.
 The mill served as home for du Pont's family as well as a center of business and social life, with employees living on or near the mill.
 The company grew rapidly and by the mid-19th century had become the largest supplier of gunpowder to the United States military.

-In the late 1700s, Pennsylvanian Robert Fulton proposed plans for steam-powered vessels to both the United States and British governments.
-Having developed significant technical knowledge in both France and Great Britain, Fulton returned to the United States working with Robert Livingston to open the first commercially successful steamboat operating between New York City and Albany.
+In the late 1700s, Robert Fulton of Pennsylvania proposed plans for steam-powered vessels to both the United States and British governments.
+Having developed significant technical knowledge in both France and Great Britain, Fulton returned to the United States, working with Robert R. Livingston to open the first commercially successful steamboat operating between New York City and Albany.
 Fulton built a new steamboat sturdy enough to take down the Ohio and Mississippi rivers, he was an early member on a commission to plan the Erie Canal, and Fulton designed the first working muscle-powered submarine, the Nautilus.

 In the 1780s, the Erie Canal was proposed, then re-proposed in 1807 with a survey being funded in 1808.
-Construction began in 1817 and the original canal was about 363 miles with 34 numbered locks, from Albany to Buffalo.
-Prior to the canal, bulk goods were limited to shipping by pack animal, there were no railways and water was the most cost-effective way to ship bulk goods.
+Construction began in 1817 and the original canal was about 363 miles with 34 numbered locks from Albany to Buffalo.
+Prior to the Erie Canal, bulk goods were limited to shipping by pack animal, there were no railways and water was the most cost-effective way to ship bulk goods.
 Use of this new canal was faster than using carts pulled by draft animals and cut transport costs by about 95%.

-The canal gave New York City's port a significant advantage over all other U.S. port cities and contributed to a growth in population in New York state as well as opening up regions farther west to settlement.
+The canal gave New York City's port a significant advantage over all other U.S. port cities and contributed to a growth in population in New York state and regions farther west.
+It inspired canals elsewhere, bringing a canal age.